py-bbn

 • x – Set of values corresponding to X.

-• x_ref – Optional reference intervention values for X. When provided, the returned series is the difference \(P(Y=y|do(X=x)) - P(Y=y|do(X=x' ))\) where \(x'\) corresponds to x_ref.
+• x_ref – Optional reference intervention values for X. When provided, the returned mapping is the difference \(P(Y=y|do(X=x)) - P(Y=y|do(X=x'))\) where \(x'\) corresponds to x_ref.
 Each element of x_ref must align with the variables in X.

 Returns: